ro011110ot/ESP32_lvgl_micropython_st7789_owm_ntp_rtc/README.md

 ## Setup

-1.  **Install MicroPython:** Flash your ESP32 with a recent version of MicroPython that includes LVGL bindings.
-You can find suitable firmware on the [LVGL MicroPython repository](https://github.com/lvgl/lv_micropython).
+1.  **Install MicroPython with LVGL & ST7789 Driver:** Flash your ESP32 with a recent version of MicroPython that includes LVGL bindings.
+You can find a Firmare  for the ESP32_GENERIC under /firmware or you can compile it with the [LVGL MicroPython repository]([https://github.com/lvgl/lv_micropython](https://github.com/lvgl-micropython/lvgl_micropython)).
 2.  **Copy Project Files:** Upload all the `.py` files from this project to the root directory of your ESP32's filesystem.
 3.  **Create `secrets.py`:** Create a file named `secrets.py` in the root directory with the following structure.
 You can add multiple Wi-Fi networks; the system will attempt to connect to them in order.